BaRatin-tools/BaRatinAGE/README.md

 For example, for Windows and version 2.2, go to the section **BaRatinAGE 2.2** and click on **BaRatinAGE_v2.2_windows.zip** to download the archive.

 **BaRatinAGE** doesn't require any installation.
-You simply need to unzip / uncompress the .zip archive in the repertory of your choice.
+You simply need to unzip / uncompress the .zip archive in the folder of your choice (you need write access in this folder).

 _Note: unlike previous versions of BaRatinAGE, new versions do not require installing Java._